keepitsimple/boilerplate/README.md

 If you want to use docker containers in your new Javascript project this is a good start point.

-> For development you use your preferred IDE or editor.
+> Use your preferred IDE or editor for development.
 Your code changes initiate hot-reload in the appropriate api and/or frontend containers
 >

 For the development teams this project allows to have the same dev environment across all developers (on MacOS, Linux & Windows).